OpenEnvironments/oe_bls/oe_bls_cex_EDA.md

 population (REPWT) and cost (RCOST) and cost/pop and c/p per UCC has to reflect the 45 original weighting attempts.

-Why not use the FINLWTyy to get single estimates of each?!

     pumdfiles: a dictionary, by year, with the file based dataframes
     hg: the Hierarchical Grouping table with linenum, level, title, survey, factor.
     vardict: provides a dictionary of the variables (not UCCs) in the PUMD